 Again I like all of these, but the floppy, with or without the pom-pom braid tie, and the close fitting stocking (2157) are stand-outs.
 Notice the bangle at the bottom right.
 This bangle, and the model as well, appears to be right off the Walbead Bangles Book, although that book bears to reference to Bernat and the pattern are not exactly the same.

 When I was a girl, I'd have given anything, well, at least cleaned my room, for 2173 - top left.
 Now, I'd be incredible stylish, not to mention happy, with 2157.

 Here's another view of that beloved floppy, along with some others that are equally splendid.
-Note: The stocking cap shown in green is available as a Free Pattern here in my blog.
+Note, scarf cap is available as a Free Download in the Shop.

 And the back page again recaps a couple already seen.
 The stocking cap on the little girl ... well, she almost gets lost in it.
 But, can't you just see her spending hours modeling that hat?

 And that's it; Bernat 165.
 There are enough hat patterns, whether your knit or crochet, to stitch up most anything you'd need the rest of your life.
 Well, maybe not ... considering those marvelous 1940s and 1950s styles.
 But, these are up there.
 What's your favorite ?